davinderc/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ---
 ###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/davinderc/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_ClassifierGPUTrainedFinal.ipynb)
+This is the writeup/README and here is a link to my [project code](https://github.com/davinderc/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_ClassifierGPUTrainedFinal.ipynb)
 This project was undertaken as part of a three-term course in artificial intelligence and computer vision for self-driving cars, offered by Udacity through their online platform.

+###Files for submission
+The files for submission included in the github link include the Traffic_Sign_Classifier.ipynb notebook (with all questions answered and all code cells executed and displaying output), an html export of the project with the name report.html, additional images used in the ./writeup/ folder, and this writeup markdown file.

 ###Data Set Summary & Exploration